geopandas/geopandas/doc/source/docs/reference/sindex.rst

 The concrete implementations currently available are ``geopandas.sindex.PyGEOSSTRTreeIndex`` and ``geopandas.sindex.RTreeIndex``.

-In addition to the methods listed above, the rtree-based spatial index (``geopandas.sindex.RTreeIndex``) offers the full capability of ``rtree.index.Index`` - see the full API in the `rtree documentation`_.
+In addition to the methods listed above, the ``rtree``-based spatial index (``geopandas.sindex.RTreeIndex``) offers the full capability of ``rtree.index.Index`` - see the full API in the `rtree documentation`_.